What is an Elevator Pitch?

 You can use your elevator pitch when looking for a job, particularly during job interviews.
 It’s common for an interviewer to ask you to tell them something about yourself.
 You can use your elevator speech as an introduction of who you are and what you do.
 If you’re an owner of a start-up or a small business, you can use your elevator pitch to introduce your venture at an expo or any event involving entrepreneurs.
 You can also use your speech in your LinkedIn profile to make it easier for your network to know who you are and what you do for a living.

-CFI has a PowerPoint and Pitchbooks Course that can help you on delivering an Elevator Pitch.
+CFI has a PowerPoint and Pitchbooks Course that can help you master delivering an Elevator Pitch.

 How to Create Your Elevator Pitch

-It may sound easy, but the challenging part of crafting an elevator pitch is putting all the important elements together without having to talk about yourself longer than you should and monopolizing a conversation.
-Here are some guidelines to help you create your elevator pitch:
+The challenging part of crafting an elevator pitch is putting all the important elements together without talking about yourself longer than you should or monopolizing the conversation.
+Here are some guidelines to help you create your pitch:

 1. Know what you want to achieve